-For the years ended December 31, 2018 and 2017, depreciation/amortization expense related to capital assets was \$308,750 and \$164,426, respectively.
-See Note 1, item L for additional information about the Association's capitalization policy, and its methods of calculating depreciation/amortization.
+For the years ended December 31, 2019 and 2018, depreciation and amortization expense related to capital assets totaled \$3,911,245 and \$3,883,190, respectively.
+Such amounts are reported in the accompanying 2019 and 2018 statements of revenues, expenses and changes in net position - proprietary fund as \$336,805 and \$308,750, respectively, of depreciation within operating expenses and as \$3,574,440 (for both years) of amortization within nonoperating expenses.
+See Note 1, item L and Note 5 for additional information about the Association's capitalization policy and its methods of calculating depreciation and amortization.

-The Association's toll system development contract with Brisa includes a minimum one-month training period and a minimum 60-month support period (to overlap the training period) during which the Association will pay Brisa \$937,409 in 60 monthly installments.
-The monthly toll system support payments began in July 2017, when provisional acceptance of the toll system was granted; accordingly, the Association's professional fees expense for 2018 and 2017 included \$187,482 and \$93,741, respectively, paid to Brisa for such toll system support.
-At December 31, 2018, the Association had \$656,186 of outstanding toll system support commitments related to the toll system upgrade contract.
-At December 31, 2017, outstanding commitments related to the toll system development contract totaled \$843,668.
+The Association's toll system development contract with Brisa includes a minimum one-month training period and a minimum 60-month support period (to overlap the training period) during which the Association will pay Brisa 60 monthly installments totaling \$937,409.
+The monthly toll system support payments began in July 2017, when provisional acceptance of the toll system was granted; accordingly, the Association's professional fees expense for both years 2019 and 2018 included \$187,482 paid to Brisa for such toll system support.
+At December 31, 2019 and 2018, the Association had \$468,704 and \$656,186, respectively, of outstanding toll system support commitments related to the toll system upgrade contract.